Overview

 investment objectives, risk tolerance, and investment time horizon and give their Financial Adviser any

 applicable investment policies, guidelines, or reasonable restrictions.
-The Financial Adviser also provides
+Based on this information, the

-Clients may impose reasonable restrictions on the investments in their accounts, including designating
+may impose restrictions on the investments in their accounts, including designating particular securities or

-particular securities or types of securities that should not be purchased for an account.
-The Financial Adviser
+types of securities that should not be purchased for an account.
+The Financial Adviser will communicate

-will communicate any restrictions imposed by the client, or any changes to these restrictions that the client
+any restrictions imposed by the client, or any changes to these restrictions that the client makes, to

-ICS Managers may reject the restriction or the account if they deem the restriction to be unreasonable.
+Ladenburg.
+Ladenburg may reject the restriction or the account if Ladenburg deems the restriction to be

 Item 8 – Client Contact with Ladenburg

-Clients are encouraged to contact their Financial Adviser to arrange for a consultation with Ladenburg
+Clients are encouraged to contact their Financial Adviser to arrange for a consultation with the Ladenburg

-and/or ICS Managers.
-Clients are also free to contact Ladenburg or the ICS Managers directly.
+Managers.
+Clients are also free to contact Ladenburg Managers directly.

 Item 9 – Additional Information